Adeva

-Adeva (born Patricia Daniels) is an American singer.
+Adeva (born Patricia Daniels, born December 13, 1960) is an American singer.
 She had a string of successful house and R&B hits in the late 1980s to early 1990s, including "Warning!", "I Thank You" and "Respect" (all three of which reached number 17 in the UK Singles Chart).

 Early life

 Born in 1960 in Paterson, New Jersey, Daniels was the youngest of six children.
 She developed her voice as a member, and later director and vocal coach, of her church choir.
 She began singing professionally in the mid-1980s, releasing the single "In and Out of My Life" in 1988 on Easy Street Records.

 Debut album

-Immediately after this, she signed with the UK label Cooltempo (a subsidiary of EMI) later in 1988 and released a house reworking of the Aretha Franklin hit "Respect" that reached #17 in the UK.
-Her debut album Adeva! was released in August 1989, and peaked at #6 on the UK Albums Chart, #28 in Germany, and #14 in Australia.
+Immediately after this, she signed with the UK label Cooltempo (a subsidiary of EMI) later in 1988 and released a house reworking of the Aretha Franklin hit "Respect" that reached No. 17 in the UK.
+Her debut album Adeva! was released in August 1989, and peaked at No. 6 on the UK Albums Chart, No. 28 in Germany, and No. 14 in Australia.
 The album was certified platinum by the British Phonographic Industry for UK sales exceeding 300,000 copies.
-In addition to "Respect", the album contained several other hit singles including "Warning!" and "I Thank You", both of which also reached #17 in the UK, and "Musical Freedom" which reached #22.
+In addition to "Respect", the album contained several other hit singles including "Warning!" and "I Thank You", both of which also reached No. 17 in the UK, becoming part of a trio of similarly placed hit records, and "Musical Freedom" which reached No. 22.
 The album was released in the United States in 1990 via EMI's Capitol Records, where "Warning!" had become a top 10 Billboard Dance Chart hit.